ros-infrastructure/buildfarm_deployment_config/README.md

 This repository is the entry point for deploying servers for the ROS buildfarm.
 It provides the configurations for [buildfarm_deployment](https://github.com/ros-infrastructure/buildfarm_deployment).

-After the servers have been provisioned you will then want to see the [ros_buildfarm](https://github.com/ros-infrastructure/ros_buildfarm) project for how to configure jenkins with ROS jobs.
+After the servers have been provisioned you will then want to see the [ros_buildfarm](https://github.com/ros-infrastructure/ros_buildfarm) project for how to configure Jenkins with ROS jobs.

 ### Process